 In the past few days and nights you have caused the British world enemy disastrous losses by your uninterrupted disastrous blows.
 Your indefatigable, courageous attacks on the heart of the British Empire, the City of London, with its eight and a half million inhabitants, have reduced British plutocracy to fear and terror.
 The losses which you have inflicted on the much-vaunted Royal Air Force in determined fighter engagements is irreplaceable.It is true that recent attacks on London have been especially severe.
-However, throughout the battle there has been a decided tendency for the Luftwaffe to think that it has been doing than it has.
+However, throughout the battle, there has been a decided tendency for the Luftwaffe to think that it has been doing than it has.
 The RAF's losses are hardly "irreplaceable," and its losses are quickly replaced by newer and better aircraft and more pilots coming from Canada and elsewhere.
 The Royal Air Force has survived, and the Luftwaffe's night attacks are doing little to curb its growth.

 On the British side, the continued conflict about tactics once again breaks out into the open.
-Air Vice Marshal Leigh Mallory of No. 12 Group, along with his second Douglas Bader, pushes his favored tactic of the "Big Wing" again.
+Air Vice-Marshal Leigh Mallory of No. 12 Group, along with his second Douglas Bader, pushes his favored tactic of the "Big Wing" again.
 This is the assembly of large fighter formations composed of multiple squadrons before attacking intruders.
 AVM Keith Park at the more stretched No.11 Group, however, resists this tactic as it wastes valuable time and allows many intruders to complete their missions and escape.
 He would rather continue the strategy of sending squadrons into battle as soon as they assemble rather than go through the added complication of stacking squadrons.
 Air Marshal Dowding basically backs Park, while Leigh Mallory has the support of the Air Ministry - partly due to war hero Bader's political connections with it and Churchill.

 There are pros and cons to each approach, but Park has been the point man who essentially saved England in its darkest days.
 His leadership worked, as did Dowding's.
 Leigh-Mallory has been a carper who at times appeared to disregard Park - to the detriment of operations.
-Bader, for his part, is a propaganda hero (somewhat overblown, but his personal story of course is inspirational) with a Member of Parliament in his unit.
-This has become a classic power struggle that has more to do with becoming master of the domain rather than tactics.
+Bader, for his part, is a propaganda hero (somewhat overblown, but his personal story, of course, is inspirational) with a Member of Parliament in his unit.
+This has become a classic power struggle that has more to do with becoming a master of the domain rather than tactics.
 There are going to be winners and losers in short order.

-With this background, after some delay a long-anticipated meeting is held today under the rubric of Major Day Tactics in the Fighter Force.
+With this background, after some delay, a long-anticipated meeting is held today under the rubric of Major Day Tactics in the Fighter Force.
 This becomes a classic bureaucratic set-up, with the guys on the front-lines - Dowding and Park - completely outmatched by the REMFs (or, as Hitler would put it, the swivel-chair Generals).
-Deputy Chief of the Air Staff Sholto Douglas chairs the meeting, and Leigh-Mallory brings junior officer Bader - a clear sign that this is a political affair, as otherwise Bader has no reason to be there.
+Deputy Chief of the Air Staff Sholto Douglas chairs the meeting, and Leigh-Mallory brings junior officer Bader - a clear sign that this is a political affair, as otherwise, Bader has no reason to be there.
 It really doesn't matter whose ideas are better - Leigh-Mallory and Bader are "in good" with the powers that be, and that is it.

-As a direct result of this meeting - handled quite discreetly, with no blame attached and decorations granted and so on and so forth - both Dowding and Park get the axe.
+As a direct result of this meeting - handled quite discreetly, with no blame attached and decorations granted and so on and so forth - both Dowding and Park get the ax.
 Dowding "decides to retire," and Park is given a temporary post in the training sector.
-The Air Ministry account of the battle issued later does not even bother to mention either man.
+The Air Ministry's description of the battle issued later does not even bother to mention either man.
 Leigh-Mallory takes over the more prestigious No. 11 Group from Park (made cushier because Park has done all the heavy lifting), and Bader is promoted to Wing Commander at Tangmere.
 Douglas, meanwhile, takes the job he quietly had coveted all along - Dowding's spot in charge of Fighter Command.